Income tax information based on the Romanian Tax Code, Law no. 227/2015 in force beginning 1 January 2016.

 Alternatively, the individual may take over the responsibility of declaring and paying Romanian social security contributions, based on an agreement concluded with the employer in this respect.

-The non-Romanian employer also has the obligation to file an informative form with the Labor Authorities in Romania no later than the individual’s first day of activity in Romania.
+The non-Romanian employer or in certain cases the Romanian entity where work is performed also has the obligation to file an informative form with the Labor Authorities in Romania no later than the individual’s first day of activity in Romania.

 What are the current income tax rates for residents and non-residents in Romania?